-<section-header></section-header> The Joint Committee will operate as the decision-making forum for exercising the agreed Joint Functions in accordance with the Joint Working Agreement.
-By agreement, the Partners may use an alternative title for the Joint Committee that reflects local arrangements, for example, 'Commissioning Committee.'
-The Partners have arranged to exercise the Relevant Functions jointly pursuant to section 6525 of the NHS Act 2006.
-The Joint Committee is established pursuant to section 6526 of the NHS Act 2006.
+The Partners have arranged to exercise the Relevant Functions jointly pursuant to section 65Z5 of the NHS Act 2006.

+The Joint Committee is established pursuant to section 65Z6 of the NHS Act 2006.
 Apart from as set out in the Agreement, the Joint Committee does not affect, and must act in accordance with, the statutory responsibilities and accountabilities of the Partners.

+Role of the Joint Committee

 The role of the Joint Committee for Part A and Part B is to provide strategic decision-making, leadership and oversight for the Joint Working and Joint Commissioning services and any associated activities.
-The Joint Committee and aligned subsidiary arrangements will safely, effectively, efficiently and economically discharge the Joint Functions and deliver these services through the following key responsibilities:- Making relevant joint decisions in relation to the planning and commissioning of the services, and any associated commissioning or statutory functions, for the population, for example, through undertaking population needs assessments; Identifying and setting strategic priorities and undertaking ongoing assessment and review of services within the remit of the Joint Committee and aligned subsidiary arrangements, including tackling unequal outcomes and access; Supporting the development of partnership and integration arrangement and providing a forum that enables collaboration to integrate service pathways, improve population health and services and reduce health inequalities.
-This includes establishing links and working effectively with Provider Collaboratives and cancer alliances, and working effectively with Provide rCollaboratives and cancer alliances, and wo • Will provide strategic quality leadership and oversight for services outlined in Schedule 4 • Determining the appropriate structure of subsidiary arrangements to enable:- o Oversight and assurance of the services in relation to quality, operational and financial performance, including co-ordinating risk / issue management or escalation; and developing the approach to intervention with Specialised Services Providers where there are quality or contractual issues; o Effective engagement with stakeholders, including patients and the public, and involving them in decision-making; o The input of appropriate clinical advice and leadership, including through Clinical Reference Groups and Relevant Clinical Networks;
+The Joint Committee and aligned subsidiary arrangements will safely, effectively, efficiently and economically discharge the Joint Functions and deliver these services through the following key responsibilities:-

+- Making relevant joint decisions in relation to the planning and commissioning of the services, and any associated commissioning or statutory functions, for the population, for example, through undertaking population needs assessments; - Making recommendations on population-based services financial allocation and financial plans; - Identifying and setting strategic priorities and undertaking ongoing assessment and review of services within the remit of the Joint Committee and aligned subsidiary arrangements, including tackling unequal outcomes and access; - Supporting the development of partnership and integration arrangements with other health and care bodies that facilitate population health management and providing a forum that enables collaboration to integrate service pathways, improve population health and services and reduce health inequalities.
+This includes establishing links and working effectively with Provider Collaboratives and cancer alliances, and working closely with other ICBs, Joint Committees and NHSE where there are cross-border patient flows to providers; - Will provide strategic quality leadership and oversight for services outlined in Schedule 4 - Determining the appropriate structure of subsidiary arrangements to enable: - o Oversight and assurance of the services in relation to quality, operational and financial performance, including coordinating risk / issue management or escalation; and developing the approach to intervention with Specialised Services Providers where there are quality or contractual issues: - o Effective engagement with stakeholders, including patients and the public, and involving them in decision-making; - o The input of appropriate clinical advice and leadership, including through Clinical Reference Groups and Relevant Clinical Networks; - Otherwise ensuring that the roles and responsibilities set out in the Agreement between the Partners are discharged in compliance with all statutory duties, guidance and good practice, including ensuring that the Joint Committee and aligned subsidiary arrangements have sufficient independent scrutiny of its decision-making and processes.